How to create your first choropleth map

 You can copy the embed code to use the map in an article of yours, or you can share the URL on social media or in emails:

-Try to hover over the data, and you will notice that the chart is interactive and has tooltips you've designed!
+Try clicking on the sharing URL to see what it looks like.
+If you hover over the data, you will notice that the chart is interactive and has the tooltips you've designed!

 And that’s it!
 Congratulations on creating your first Datawrapper choropleth map, and thank you so much for following this tutorial.